Genetic disorder: Prognosis

 Not all genetic disorders directly result in death; however, there are no known cures for genetic disorders.
 Many genetic disorders affect stages of development, such as Down syndrome, while others result in purely physical symptoms such as muscular dystrophy.
 Other disorders, such as Huntington's disease, show no signs until adulthood.
 During the active time of a genetic disorder, patients mostly rely on maintaining or slowing the degradation of quality of life and maintain patient autonomy.
 This includes physical therapy and pain management.

 Treatment

-The treatment of genetic disorders is an ongoing battle, with over 1,800 gene therapy clinical trials having been completed, are ongoing, or have been approved worldwide.
+The treatment of disorder an ongoing battle, with over 1,800 gene therapy clinical trials having been completed, are ongoing, or have been approved worldwide.
 Despite this, most treatment options revolve around treating the symptoms of the disorders in an attempt to improve patient quality of life.

 Gene therapy refers to a form of treatment where a healthy gene is introduced to a patient.
 This should alleviate the defect caused by a faulty gene or slow the progression of the disease.
 A major obstacle has been the delivery of genes to the appropriate cell, tissue, and organ affected by the disorder.
 Researchers have investigated how they can introduce a gene into the potentially trillions of cells that carry the defective copy.
 Finding an answer to this has been a roadblock between understanding the genetic disorder and correcting the genetic disorder.